plantuml/plantuml-stdlib/README.md

 ## Bootstrap Icons [bootstrap]

 This library consists of a free Bootstrap Icons style icons from Bootstrap.
-See the entire collection or search via a filter at https://icons.getbootstrap.com/ .
+See the entire collection or search via a filter on the [Bootstrap Icons website](https://icons.getbootstrap.com/#search).

 Use it by including the file that contains all the sprites: `!include <bootstrap/bootstrap>`.
 When imported, you can use the sprite as normally you would, using `<$bi_sprite_name>`.